isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Sexuality Education.md

 others’ values and principles, with regard to gender stereotypes.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• Understand what gender stereotypes comprise, e.g. notions of masculinity
+<p>• understand what gender stereotypes comprise, e.g. notions of masculinity
 and femininity vary over time and space, and are shaped by societal expectations</p>
-<p>• Know that imposing gender stereotypes on oneself and others can limit
+<p>• know that imposing gender stereotypes on oneself and others can limit
 one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 1 Week 7</p>
+<p>Term 1 Week 8</p>
 </td>
 </tr>
 <tr>